-As noted in the segment reporting information in "Note 17 - Selected Segment Data" below, our reportable segments are Siding, Oriented Strand Board (OSB), and South America (dollar amounts in millions).
+As noted in the segment reporting information in "Note 17 - Selected Segment Data" below, our reportable segments are Siding, Oriented Strand Board (OSB), and South America.
+The following tables set forth our revenue by segment (dollar amounts in millions).

 South America